Postpartum Therapists in Rhode Island

 Perinatal Mental Health

 Hello and thank you for taking the time to review my page.
 I am currently accepting new clients for my Telehealth Therapy practice, offering valuable mental health services.
 I am grateful for the opportunity to work alongside individuals on their journey to prioritize wellness in their lives.
-With experience providing psychotherapy services to individuals of all ages in various settings—including homes, schools, outpatient clinics, and through online therapy—I strive to meet diverse needs.
+With over 10 years experience providing psychotherapy services to individuals of all ages in various settings—including homes, schools, outpatient clinics, and through online therapy—I strive to meet diverse needs.

 VirtualAvailable